Pinewood Studios, Pinewood Road, Iver Heath

 The first steps were to purchase the physical assets and then following the setback of colleagues stepping back from it, I decided to continue.
 I passionately felt it was so important and saw that the industry sorely needed a stream of new talent that the course would provide as well as offering the individuals a recognised training and the opportunity to enter the profession with relevant skills.

-How long passed between having the idea and the first day of the first course?
+How long passed to the first day of the first course?

-I had carried the idea for a while before deciding to initiate it and from then just 5 weeks to set it up.
+I had carried the idea around & discussed it with colleagues for a while before deciding to initiate it and from then it was just 5 weeks to set it up.

-The studio has always been this room in the old house as the architecture is an excellent aid for this course and serves as a perfect environment.
-Both the interiors and the architecture are valuable in explaining some of the visually critical design elements for set design and we use it extensively in the initial exercise phase.
+The studio has always been in the old house, although we have recently moved to a larger room.
+The house and the wider studio facilities serve as a perfect environment for this type of course.
+Both the interiors and the architecture being excellent aids and are incredibly valuable in explaining some of the visually critical design elements for set design and we use it extensively in the initial exercise phase.
+Being part of the wider Studio community presents trainees with a sense of the scale and scope of the Film Industry - how it works & the scale of the process in creating the films.

 Who were your first students?

-The very first group consisted of Andrew Bennett and Alex Lemonis.
-Of course it became word of mouth and spiralled from there to todays regular 6-8 on a rolling entry.
+The first group back in 2002 consisted of Andrew Bennett and Alex Lemonis, of course it grew by reputation, very much by 'word of mouth'.
+It grew rapidly from there to today where now it runs with 6 or 7 trainees on a rolling entry.

-Has the Art Direction training course changed since you first established it?
+How has the training course changed since you first established it?

-Yes, I and the team strive to contiinue to make the courses industry relevant and from September 2017 the course has been reviewed and revised running for 8 weeks reflecting the combined elements of study from our previous advanced couse together with new computer introductions.
+The team and myself strive to continue to make the courses industry relevant and from September 2017 the course has been reviewed and revised running for 8 weeks reflecting the combined elements of study from our previous advanced couse together with new computer introductions.

 April 2005 I approached Creative Skillset who recognised the value to the film industry for the courses.